Prodigy Finance - October 30, 2019

 The differences between these scores are:

-Considering everything that goes into your US credit history, it’s worth noting that each element carries a different weight when generating your credit score.
+Considering everything that goes into your credit history, it’s worth noting that each element carries a different weight when generating your credit score in USA.

 The weight of your payment history on your credit score is likely to be greater than the weight of recent credit inquiries, though how much importance is given to any element is determined by the agency doing it.

-If you have questions about how any one of the credit score companies weights the various elements, you will need to enquire with them directly.
+If you have questions about how any one of the credit score companies weigh the various elements, you will need to inquire with them directly.

 Payment history: This is the percentage of on-time payments you’ve made that cover the minimum due.
 The higher the percentage, the better you look to creditors; they’ll see you as reliable and factor this into their credit decision.
 Late or missed payments are detrimental to your credit score.